max-fish/covid-19-contact-tracing-app/README.md

 An app designed to make users aware of their potential exposure to COVID-19.

 ## Setting up the project
 Note: If you would like to run this app for Android, you can skip this section!
-Check out running the app for Android below.
+Check out [running the app for Android](#android-1).

 If you would like to run this app for iOS, setup needs to be done with an Apple machine that has Xcode.